virtualstaticvoid/virtualstaticvoid.github.io/_posts/2020-12-22-raspberrypi.md

 * [Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/) - _2020-12-02-raspios-buster-armhf-lite.zip_
 * [Ubuntu Server 20.04.1 LTS for Raspberry Pi 4 64 bit](https://ubuntu.com/download/raspberry-pi) - _ubuntu-20.04.1-preinstalled-server-arm64+raspi.img.xz_

-Since the Raspberry Pi 4 supports booting off an external drive via USB 3, I only purchased one SD Card.
+Since the Raspberry Pi 4 supports booting off an external drive via USB, I only purchased one SD Card, which will be needed to boot each Pi in order to enable booting from USB.

 It is recommended to run off Solid State Drives as Kubernetes is disk heavy and the disk performance and lifetime of SSD's is considerably better than that of SD cards.

+I followed these steps to setup my cluster from my Ubuntu laptop.

 ## Enabling USB Boot